Oluwabammydu/django-react-todo-app/README.md

 # Todo Application
-This is a simple Todo application built with and React.
+This is a simple Todo application built with Django and React.

 # App Features